If you've been thinking about opening an account with Ally Invest, this review is for you.

 Who is Ally Invest?

-Ally Bank acquired TradeKing in 2016 and shortly thereafter rebranded it to Ally Invest Securities, or Ally Invest for short.
+Ally Bank got into the brokerage game through acquisition in 2016 and renamed it Ally Invest Securities, or Ally Invest for short.
 They're regulated by FINRA, you can look up their listing on BrokerCheck, and they're licensed to operate in all 50 states plus Washington D.C. and Puerto Rico.

 Ally Invest has self-directed trading accounts (taxable brokerage, IRA) as well as “Managed Portfolios,” which is their term for their robo-advisory-like automated investing services.
 We will dig more into both of those account types.